Chapter 8-200

 • Educational services provided at sponsor’s site for sponsor’s personnel (e.g., through University Extension)

-• Sales of consulting services not including outside consulting activity by faculty performed in their individual capacity under University Policy on Outside Professional Activities of Faculty Members (APM 025 -August 16, 1995)
+• Sales of consulting services, not including outside consulting activity by faculty performed in their individual capacity under Academic Personnel Manual APM-025, Conflict of Commitment and Outside Activities of Faculty Members and Designated Other Academic Appointees (PDF)

 • Agreements with non-University hospitals or clinics to provide medical services (e.g., scarce anesthesiology or radiology services)